mprib/caliscope/README.md

 # Current Functionality

 To launch the primary functionality of the repo, run `src\gui\main.py`.
 This will open an ugly dialog to begin a calibration session.
-Session data is stored in the `examples` folder in the root directory.
+Session data is stored in the `sessions` folder in the root directory.
 The session being launched is coded at the bottom of `main.py`.
 The general workflow:

 1. Print out a charuco board from the Charuco Builder tab
 2. Click "Find Additional Cameras" to connect to them